M-Gatti/M-Gatti/README.md

 ### Hello I'm Marcus, and I'm a software developer !!

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, React, Node.js and TypeScript.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on frontend projects !!
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with evolve my projects.

 <div>
 <a herf="https://github.com/M-Gatti" />